GreenAlgorithms/green-algorithms-tool/README.md

 # Green Algorithms
-_How green are your computations_

-You can access the Green Algorithms tool here: green-algorithms.org
+You can access the Green Algorithms tool here: www.green-algorithms.org

 ## Methods and data

 The methodology behind the Green Algorithms project is described in our pre-print:
-[_Coming soon_]
+_Coming soon_

 All the data used for the calculator are in the `data` directory above.